moj3ve/BatteryBuddy/README.md

 ## Compiling
   - [Theos](https://theos.dev/) is required to compile the project
-    - Objective-C:
-      - No dependencies
-    - Swift:
-      - Depends on Orion
   - You may want to edit the root `Makefile` to use your Theos SDK and toolchain

 ## Compatibility